Kranf99/kibella/README.md

    * unzip the file "default_data/income.zip" inside the directory XX/../data

-# Installation for Developpers
+# Installation for Developers

-For windows developpers, the best way to work on Kibella is to use the "Ubuntu on Windows".
+For windows developers, the best way to work on Kibella is to use the "Ubuntu on Windows".
 More information on this subject here: https://docs.microsoft.com/en-us/windows/wsl/install-win10